maalcantar/bedl_jupyter_notebook_resources/README.md

 pip install matplotlib==3.4.2 networkx==2.5.1 scikit-learn==0.24.2
 ```

 Once packages are installed, they can be imported and used in Jupyter Notebook.
-For example, we could use the MatPlotLib library to plot some data --- if you have used python in the past, you may be familiar with the following block of code:
+For example, we could use the MatPlotLib library to plot some data --- if you have used Python in the past, you may be familiar with the following block of code:

 ```python
 import matplotlib.pyplot as plt